alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_register_update_state - register state update callback
 --------------------------------------------------------------

-Register the function (or javascript code) to be called in case of state change event (or at first state load).
+Register the function to be called in case of state change event (or at first state load).
 If state is already loaded, function will be called immediately

 .. code-block:: javascript